Worshipful Company of Leathersellers: Leathersellers' Hall

-The Company has had six previous halls in its history, and is now in its seventh hall, which was officially opened by the Earl of Wessex in May 2017.
-Its first hall was on London Wall but in 1543 the Company acquired the former Benedictine Convent of St Helen, off Bishopsgate, and the subsequent halls have all been on that site, now St Helen's Place.
+The Company had six previous halls throughout its history, and is now based at its seventh hall, which was officially opened by the Earl of Wessex in May 2017.
+Its first hall was on London Wall but in 1543 the Company acquired the former Benedictine convent of St Helen's, off Bishopsgate, and the subsequent halls have all been on that site, now St Helen's Place.
 The fifth hall was destroyed in May 1941 during the London Blitz.
-The sixth hall was officially opened in 1960 and was demolished in 2011, though the façade of the building has been saved.
+Its sixth hall officially opened in 1960 and was demolished in 2011, though the façade of the building has been saved.
 The new, seventh hall, has been designed by Eric Parry RA.